tmpreston/docs-2/docs/api/controller.md

 Computation expression used to create Saturn controllers - abstraction representing REST-ish endpoint for serving HTML views or returning data.
 It supports:

-* set of predefined actions that are automatically mapped to the endpoints following standard conventions
+* a set of predefined actions that are automatically mapped to the endpoints following standard conventions
 * embedding sub-controllers for modeling one-to-many relationships
 * versioning
-* adding plugs for particular action which in principle provides same mechanism as attributes in ASP.NET MVC applications.
+* adding plugs for a particular action which in principle provides the same mechanism as attributes in ASP.NET MVC applications
-* defining common error handler for all actions
+* defining a common error handler for all actions
-* defining not-found action
+* defining a not-found action

-Result of the computation expression is standard Giraffe's `HttpHandler`which means that it's easily composable with other parts of the ecosytem.
+The result of the computation expression is a standard Giraffe `HttpHandler`, which means that it's easily composable with other parts of the ecosytem.

 **Example:**